ibrahim-syah/FPSCore/README.md

 - implement the newly added UpperBodyPose_OverrideState animation layer with the exact same implementation as LeftHandPose_OverrideState, but with some modifications:
   - duplicate the LeftHandePoseOverride variable and name it UpperBodyPoseOverride.
 This will be the pose that we use to override the whole upper body split
   - change the blend weight to use UppoerBodyPoseOverrideWeight we just created
-  - set the OnUpdate function of the blend per bone node to use SetUpperBodyPoseOverrideWeight
+  - set the OnUpdate function of the blend per bone node to use SetUpperBodyPoseOverrideWeight.
+Also set the Blend Masks to UpperBodyMask

 ![anim-layer](./Pictures/AnimationBlueprints/upper-body-pose-override-state.png)